• Email

 Notes

 Letting the cake chill in the refrigerator transforms this dessert from a crunchy graham cracker layered dessert to a cake as the crackers soak up the cream and soften.
-The reason the recipe then calls for a quick chill in the freezer before serving is that having the cake slightly frozen makes it sturdier to cut in half, stack, and garnish.
-This step is optional, as you don’t even have to stack them if you don’t want to, but this is a trick that makes it easier to handle the dessert.
+The recipe then calls for a quick chill in the freezer before serving because slightly frozen cake makes it sturdier to cut in half, stack, and garnish.
+This step is optional, as you don't even have to stack them if you don't want to, but this trick makes it easier to handle the dessert.

 Once the icebox cake has softened overnight, it is best served within 1-2 days.
 Simply slice and serve!
 However, this cake freezes exceptionally well.
 Once it has softened, you can freeze this entire cake, or freeze it in slices in an airtight container for up to 1 month.
 To defrost, simply leave at room temperature for about 30 minutes, or let it sit overnight in the refrigerator.